rmarji/AI-Principles-Book/content/chapters/chapter-7.md

 *What if you could bring your best thinking, your full attention, and your genuine presence to ten times more situations than you can today?*

-**Anchor Statistic:** According to research from the Harvard Business Review, executives lose an average of 4.5 hours per week to unnecessary meetings and another 3.8 hours to administrative overhead, yet report that their highest-value activities—strategic thinking, relationship building, talent development—receive less than 20% of their time.
+**Anchor Statistic:** According to research from the Harvard Business Review, executives lose an average of 4.5 hours per week to unnecessary meetings and another 3.8 hours to administrative overhead, yet report that their highest-value activities-strategic thinking, relationship building, talent development-receive less than 20% of their time.
 AI agents that reclaim even half of this lost time and redirect it strategically can transform leadership effectiveness (Mankins, Michael, et al. "Your Scarcest Resource." *Harvard Business Review*, May 2014).

 ## The Multiplication Mindset